Learn more about the conforming loan guidelines and requirements, how to qualify, and how to begin your mortgage process.

 - May not qualify using liquid assets

-- May not own real estate properties and generate rental income
+- May not own investment properties to generate rental income

 - May not be self-employed